RichardForshaw/resume/Description.md

 Gotcha: You need separate permissions for the Bucket and the Bucket Contents, since these are different actions.

-Setting up a buildspec is also fairly straightforward; the main thing is to specify the build envronment (python), install libraries that you need for the build (MKDocs), and then list the build steps.
+Setting up a buildspec is also fairly straightforward; the main thing is to specify the build environment (python), install libraries that you need for the build (MKDocs), and then list the build steps.

 Gotcha: If you want to use the `**/*` glob to copy the whole directory as the output artifact it needs to be quoted: `"**/*"`.